Counter-protesters far outnumber white nationalists in Washington

 Breaking News Emails

-WASHINGTON — Hundreds of people congregated in Lafayette Park on Sunday, just steps away from the White House, to protest the second Unite the Right rally, a gathering aimed to bring together multiple white nationalist organizations.
-In total, thousands more turned out across the nation's capital to protest the group's presence and purpose.
+WASHINGTON — The hundreds of counter-protesters who congregated in Lafayette Park on Sunday, just steps away from the White House, dwarfed the fewer than 20 people who showed up for the second Unite the Right rally, a gathering aimed to bring together multiple white nationalist organizations.
+In total thousands took to the streets to protest the group's presence and purpose.

+“They shouldn’t have bothered showing up,” he said of the Unite the Right rally.

+A year ago, hundreds of white nationalists and anti-fascist counter-protesters clashed in Charlottesville, Virginia, during the first Unite the Right event — or "white civil rights rally" — that Kessler organized.
+Heather Heyer, 32, a civil rights activist, was killed when James Alex Fields Jr. plowed through a crowd of counter-protesters on Aug.
+12 of last year.

-Members of Kessler’s group told journalists at the Virginia station that they were a “tool of the Zionist media.”
+Members of Kessler’s group told journalists at the Virginia metro station that they were a “tool of the Zionist media.”
 With their faces covered, the Unite the Right rally attendees also announced that they were the “founding stock” of the United States and claimed they were more American than non-whites.
+Most kept their faces covered with large American flags and declined to give their full names when approached by members of the media — far different from last year's very open display.

 A few rally-goers waved at the counter-protesters nonchalantly, earning jeers from the much larger crowd.